 Following monitoring, a Watershed Restoration and Protection Strategy and an Implementation Plan is in development for the Cottonwood River Watershed.
 Technical assistance and best management practice cost-share programs are available for the Cottonwood River Watershed.
 TMDL assessments have been developed for the impaired waters located within the watershed boundaries.

 Subsequent grants were carried out to continue the implementation of best management practices (BMPs) outlined in the CRWP implementation plan as well as continued monitoring of surface waters in the watershed.
-Total Maximum Daily Load projects include a fecal coliform TMDL assessment in 2006-2009, and a turbidity TMDL assessment in 2008-2011.
+Total Maximum Daily Load projects include a fecal coliform TMDL assessment in 2006-2009.